ableinc/polysecrets-js/README.md

 guaranteed to be a part of the final secret.
 If you would like to use the secret you provide I would recommend going the traditional route; add secret to your project .env file and use the dotenv package library.

+- You cannot run manual and automated in the same file.
+You will throw an error.